-Complete the following tasks before you begin setting up the Kafka Collector applet.
+Complete the following task before you begin setting up the Database Collector applet.

 Configure the Broker VM.